understandable-machine-intelligence-lab/Quantus/README.md

 <ul>
 <li><a href="https://www.ijcai.org/Proceedings/2020/0417.pdf">Faithfulness Correlation</a>: iteratively replaces a random subset of given attributions with a baseline value and then measuring the correlation between the sum of this attribution subset and the difference in function output
 <li><a href="https://arxiv.org/pdf/1806.07538.pdf">Faithfulness Estimate</a>: computes the correlation between probability drops and attribution scores on various points
-<li><a href="https://arxiv.org/abs/1909.03012">Monotonicity Metric Arya</a>: starts from a reference baseline to then incrementally replace each feature in a sorted attribution vector, measuing the effect on model performance
+<li><a href="https://arxiv.org/abs/1909.03012">Monotonicity Metric Arya</a>: starts from a reference baseline to then incrementally replace each feature in a sorted attribution vector, measuring the effect on model performance
 <li><a href="https://arxiv.org/pdf/2007.07584.pdf">Monotonicity Metric Nguyen</a>: measures the spearman rank correlation between the absolute values of the attribution and the uncertainty in the probability estimation
-<li><a href="https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0130140">Pixel Flipping</a>: aptures the impact of perturbing pixels in descending order according to the attributed value on the classification score
+<li><a href="https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0130140">Pixel Flipping</a>: captures the impact of perturbing pixels in descending order according to the attributed value on the classification score
 <li><a href="https://arxiv.org/pdf/1509.06321.pdf">Region Perturbation</a>: is an extension of Pixel-Flipping to flip an area rather than a single pixel
 <li><a href="https://arxiv.org/pdf/1706.07979.pdf">Selectivity</a>: measures how quickly an evaluated prediction function starts to drop when removing features with the highest attributed values
 <li><a href="https://arxiv.org/pdf/1711.06104.pdf">SensitivityN</a>: computes the correlation between the sum of the attributions and the variation in the target output while varying the fraction of the total number of features, averaged over several test samples